Adekunmiimo/backend/README.md

-this is a backend api built on spring boot framework in java. the api prerforms basic create and read functions
+this is a backend API, built on the Spring boot framework in Java. the API performs basic to create and read functions
 # backend